The Ultimate Bike Adventure Van The Vansmith

 • Plumbing system completion and testing

-• Heating system installation
+• Heating system install

-• Solar system installation and integration
+• Solar system install and integration (Renogy)

 Week 5-8: Interior Construction

-• Subfloor and flooring installation
+• Subfloor and flooring install

-• Cabinet installation and fitting
+• Cabinet install and fitting

 • Kitchen galley integration